OHDSI/WhiteRabbit/README.md

 Requirements
 ============
 Requires Java 1.6 or higher, and read access to the database to be scanned.
+Java can be downloaded from
+<a href="http://www.java.com" target="_blank">http://www.java.com</a>.

 Getting Started
 ===============